Skip to content

 Minimum demand usually occurs in the middle of day on mild sunny weekends or public holidays when solar exports to the grid are high and demand is low.

 Maintaining a balance between supply and demand is important for a stable and reliable grid.
 When energy demand is too low and supply is too high, it creates an imbalance that can lead to blackouts.
-Energy fluctuation is a challenge in maintaining a stable and reliable grid to prevent blackouts.
+Energy fluctuation is a challenge in maintaining a stable and reliable grid.

 MD VPP DIAGRAM W